 KEAN, probably imagining that, with the multitude, it might favour the fiction of his Etonian education, was prone to the quotation of classical commonplaces; and a story is told of R. Phillips (his Secretary) showing how much this weakness was remarked by his associates.
-Kean was at some nocturnal vigil, and Phillips waiting for him, when this colloquy arose:-
+Kean was at some nocturnal vigil, and Phillips waiting for him, when this colloquy arose :-

-Time .- Two in the Morning.
+Time. - Two in the Morning.

-Phillips: "Waiter, what was Mr. Kean doing when you left the room?"
+Phillips : " Waiter, what was Mr. Kean doing when you left the room ?"

-Waiter: "Playing the piano, sir, and singing."
+Waiter: "Playing the piano. sir. and singing." rr uncr .
+I taying CIIC. piano, 511, and singing.

-Phillips: "Oh, come, he's all right, then."
+Phillips : "Oh, come, he's all right, then."